noops-challenge/golfbot/README.md

 We'll add more challenges over time.

-If you have an idea for a challenge, add an issue.
+If you have an idea for a challenge, please add an issue.

 ## ✨ A little inspiration